Skip to main content

 Make sure to protect yourself from fraud online with these helpful tips and register for Online Alerts.

-Cyber risk is an increasing threat for Canadians as we spend more time online for everything engage in.
+Cyber risk is an increasing threat for Canadians as we spend more time online for everything we engage in.
 Scammers understand our banking, social media, entertainment etc. is utilized more and more in the digital space therefore they have adapted their methods in tricking Canadians out of their money.
 Due to this most Canadians are unsure how to protect themselves.

 We here at The Police Credit Union believe in taking care of our own and in order to accomplish that we’re providing you with some tips on avoiding certain scams.